-- Smart Photo Selector mode is not supported. - Motion Snapshots can be recorded only when an AF-S lens is attached and AF-S (Single AF) is selected for focus mode and then only when the camera is in focus.
-Do not attempt to adjust focus using the focus ring; if the ring is rotated, an error message will be displayed and pictures can not be taken until the message has cleared from the display and the camera has been refocused by pressing the shutter-release button halfway. - Shutter speeds of 1 s or slower are not available. - The sound monitor switch and focus operation button (Focus Lock/MEMORY RECALL/AF Start) have no effect.
+- Auto photo and Smart Photo Selector modes not supported. - Motion Snapshots can be recorded only when an AF-S lens is attached and AF-S (Single AF) is selected for focus mode and then only when the camera is in focus.
+Do not attempt to adjust focus using the focus ring. - Shutter speeds of 1 s or slower are not available. - The sound monitor switch and focus operation button (Focus Lock/MEMORY RECALL/AF Start) have no effect. - Vibration reduction is not available.